tienph18/metafox-mobile-docs/docs/form-elements.md

 The `AdvertiseCalculatorCost` element is a specialized text input field designed for calculating advertising costs based on a selected placement and a numeric input value (e.g., number of impressions, clicks).
 It displays the calculated total cost dynamically based on the input and the price associated with the selected placement option.

-For a visual reference, see [AdvertiseCalculatorCost Props Gallery](./form-elements/AdvertiseCalculatorCost.md)
+For a visual reference, see [AdvertiseCalculatorCost Gallery](./form-elements/AdvertiseCalculatorCost.md)

 ### Props